jochenjonc/blog-component-state/README.md

 why this problem **should not be part of the components state-management**.

 To start this section let's discuss the components implementation details first.
-We focus in the components outputs.
+We focus on the component's outputs.

 ```typescript
 @Component({